-The Corporate Compliance Plan shall include the following eight principle elements as required by OMIG and OIG:
+The Corporate Compliance Plan shall include the following seven principle elements as required by OMIG and OIG:

-- 1. Written policy and procedures.
-An overview of WNYIL policies and procedures including our Code of Conduct which shall govern the proper conduct of WNYIL Inc. Directors, officers, employees, agents and representatives and require all such individuals to comply with the ethical and legal standards outlined in this Compliance Plan.
+- 1. Written policies, procedures and standards of conduct.
+WNYIL policies and procedures ,including our Code of Conduct, which shall govern the proper conduct of all WNYIL affected individuals including, but not limited to Senior Management, Directors, officers, employees, agents and representatives and require all such individuals to comply with the ethical and legal standards outlined in this Compliance Plan.
 The current Code of Conduct is set forth in Exhibit A to this Plan. - 2.
+Compliance Officer and Compliance Committee

+Compliance Officer: The CHRCO is the designated WNYIL employee who is vested with the responsibility of the day-to-day activities of the WNYIL compliance program.
+This includes maintaining the Plan and all its required elements.

+Compliance Committee: WNYIL has an active Compliance Committee composed of at least three (3) members of the suspected violations of standards for ethical and legal conduct including ways to report anonymously to the compliance function.

+Committee composed of at least three (3) members of the Board, the CHRCO, the CC, the CEO and the COO.
+Additionally, members of the community who bring professional expertise in areas of law or other relevant subject material areas may be allowed to join at the discretion of the members of the Committee.
+The CHRCO will function as the Chair of the Committee.

-A designated employee vested with responsibility for overseeing and maintaining the Plan and all its required elements.
-WNYIL has a designated CHRCO overseeing the day to day operation of our Compliance Department as well as a Compliance Audit Team and Board Compliance Committee. - 3.
-Education and training of employees, representatives and agents to ensure compliance with the Corporate Compliance Plan. - 4.
-Lines of communication to the responsible compliance position.
-A reporting system whereby employees may report suspected violations of standards for ethical and legal conduct. - 5.
-Disciplinary policies to encourage good faith participation. - 6.
+- 3. Compliance Program Training and Education WNYIL has established and implemented an effective education and training program for all affected individuals. - 4.
+Lines of Communication Lines of communication to the responsible compliance position.
+A reporting system whereby employees and others may report

+5. Disciplinary Standards

+WNYIL has implemented disciplinary policies to encourage good faith participation by all affected individuals.
+This includes the enforcement of the disciplinary standards in order to address violations.

+6. Auditing and Monitoring

 A system for the routine identification of compliance risk areas.
-Audit and monitoring systems designed to detect ethical or legal violations, including appropriate internal audits and surveys to verify adherence to and awareness of WNYIL Inc.'s ethics and compliance policies and procedures, as is further described in Part VI.A Fraud and Abuse Compliance Policy, containing detailed standards for preventing, investigating and correcting fraud and abuse.
+Auditing and monitoring systems designed to detect ethical or legal violations, including appropriate internal audits and surveys to verify adherence to and awareness of WNYIL Inc.'s ethics and compliance policies and procedures, as is further described in Part VI.A Fraud and Abuse Compliance Policy, containing detailed standards for preventing, investigating and correcting fraud, waste and abuse.

+7. Responding to Compliance Issues

-- 7. A system for responding to compliance risk issues.
-Procedures for investigating and, if appropriate, correcting and reporting violations of the Plan. - 8.
-A policy of non-intimidation and non-retaliation for reporting suspected fraud, waste or abuse.
+A system for responding to compliance risk issues.
+Procedures for and systems for investigating and, if appropriate, promptly responding, correcting and reporting violations of the Plan, including any issues identified as a result of internal or external audit.